RESEARCH STARTER

 SURFACE CATALYSIS: catalysis at the interface between a solid catalyst and a liquid, or gas, containing the reactants

-TRANSITION STATE: an intermediate state in a reaction pathway, having a higher energy than either reactants or products; this energy is called the activation energy and represents a barrier to completion of the reaction
+TRANSITION STATE: an intermediate state in a reaction pathway, having a higher energy than either reactants or products; this energy is called the activation energy and represents a barrier to the completion of the reaction

 Bibliography